 The Bread Culture of Sardinia

-Bread is so integral to Sardinia that it’s almost treated as a ceremonial item.
-The island is home to dozens of varieties, many of which are handcrafted and baked in traditional wood-fired ovens.
+Bread is so integral to Sardinia that it's almost treated as a ceremonial item.
+The island is home to dozens of varieties, many handcrafted and baked in traditional wood-fired ovens.
 Perhaps the most famous is pane carasau, also known as music paper bread for its thin, crisp texture.

 Cheese, the King of Sardinian Tables